Healthy recipes①

 Storage method and shelf life

-Dried chirimen sansho can be stored in the refrigerator for about a week.
+Dried chirimen sansho pepper can be stored in the refrigerator for about a week.
 Store in a clean, airtight container.
-To enjoy the freshly made aroma for a long time, you can also freeze it in small portions.
-If frozen, it can be stored for about a month, and can be eaten after thawing naturally or gently warming in the microwave.
+To enjoy the fresh aroma for a long time, you can divide it into portions and freeze it.
+If frozen, it can be stored for about a month, and can be enjoyed after thawing naturally or warming lightly in the microwave.

 summary

-Dried chirimen with sansho pepper is an appealing dish that not only allows you to easily enjoy the traditional taste of Kyoto at home, but also promises excellent health benefits.
-Though made with simple ingredients, its deep flavor and abundant nutrients will enrich your dinner table.
+Chirimen Sansho not only allows you to easily enjoy the traditional taste of Kyoto at home, It's an appealing dish that also promises excellent health benefits.
+Although it is made from simple ingredients, it has a deep flavor and is rich in nutrients.
+It will add color to your dining table.

-If you happen to have some seasonal sansho pepper in hand, be sure to give this recipe a try.
-Not only is it delicious, but you can also get some healthy nutrients, such as the blood circulation-boosting effects of sansho pepper and the calcium from dried small sardines.
+If you have some seasonal sansho pepper in hand, be sure to try this recipe.
+Not only is it delicious, but it also has the blood circulation-promoting effect of sansho pepper and calcium from dried small sardines.
+You can also get nutrients that are good for your body at the same time.
 It can also be prepared in advance, making it a great ally in maintaining your health on busy days.
 Why not incorporate traditional flavors into your modern dining table and start a delicious and healthy diet?